DESIGNS OF THE YEAR 2014

 A collection of analog tools for the production of natural cosmetics at home, inspired by ancient rituals and the transformative powers of alchemy.
 The palette of copper and maple wood are chosen for their traditional and folkloric symbolism respectively.
 Cork is used for its insulating properties, borosilicate glass for its heat resistance and stainless steel for strength.
 All components are fabricated in collaboration with London-based craftsmen.

-THE BRADLEY TIMEPIECE - Designed by Hyungsoo Kim, Nick Gu, David Zacher, Amanda Sim, Maeve Jopson, Cynthia Poon
+THE BRADLEY TIMEPIECE - Designed by Hyungsoo Kim, David Zacher, Nick Gu, Amanda Sim, Edward Sung, Jinha Lee, Maeve Jopson, Cynthia Poon

 The Bradley is a tactile timepiece that allows users to not only see what time it is, but to feel what time it is.
 Created in collaboration with product designers, engineers, and people with vision loss, The Bradley changes the way users interact with their timepieces.
 It is named after Bradley Snyder who lost his vision completely in Afghanistan in 2011 serving as a bomb defuser and went on to win two gold medals and one silver in Paralympics in London in 2012.